 Sarah is senior counsel in the firm’s Business Litigation practice and a member of the White Collar Criminal Practice, Internal Investigations & Government Enforcement group.
-An experienced former federal prosecutor, she represents corporations and individuals in government investigations of alleged violations of the securities, commodities, anti-fraud, procurement and health care laws.
-Her practice encompasses the representation of financial institutions, public companies and individuals before the U.S. Department of Justice, U.S. Securities and Exchange Commission, U.S. Commodity Futures Trading Commission, Federal Reserve, CME Group and other government entities and self-regulatory organizations.
+An experienced former federal prosecutor, she represents corporations and individuals in government investigations and prosecutions of alleged violations of the anti-fraud, procurement, FCPA, criminal tax, health care, securities and commodities laws.

-Sarah brings to the firm seven years of experience with the U.S. Department of Justice, where she was a federal white collar crime prosecutor in the Criminal Division’s Fraud Section.
-As a federal prosecutor, Sarah investigated and prosecuted complex financial crimes on Wall Street as part of the Fraud Section’s Securities and Financial Fraud Unit.
-In this role, she focused on the investigation and prosecution of major global financial institutions.
-She also has significant experience prosecuting criminal health care fraud, money laundering and kickback offenses, and she was a member of the nationwide Medicare Fraud Strike Force.
-With experience in every phase of a federal criminal case – from investigation to jury trials to appeals – Sarah has obtained dozens of convictions in six different federal districts across the country.
+Prior to joining Thompson Hine, Sarah served for seven years with the U.S. Department of Justice, Criminal Division, Fraud Section as a white collar crime prosecutor.
+Sarah investigated and prosecuted some of the most complex financial crimes on Wall Street as part of the Fraud Section’s Securities and Financial Fraud Unit, focusing on the investigation and prosecution of major global financial institutions.
+She also has significant experience prosecuting criminal health care fraud, money laundering and kickback offenses, and she was a member of the highly successful nationwide Medicare Fraud Strike Force.

-Prior to her government service with the U.S. Department of Justice, Sarah spent nine years with international law firms, where she defended individuals and corporations in high-profile federal white collar criminal matters, parallel civil and regulatory investigations, and complex civil litigation, particularly in the areas of securities fraud, accounting improprieties and other types of alleged financial fraud.
+Before her government service with the U.S. Department of Justice, Sarah spent more than eight years with international law firms, where she defended individuals and corporations in high-profile federal white collar criminal matters, parallel civil and regulatory investigations, and complex civil litigation, particularly in the areas of securities fraud, accounting improprieties and other types of alleged financial fraud.
 Her practice also focused on corporate internal investigations.

-Before her career as a lawyer, Sarah worked as a congressional staffer in the Capitol Hill offices of U.S. Representative Jim Moran of Virginia and U.S. Senator Bob Graham of Florida, where she focused on Appropriations and Finance Committee matters.
+Prior to her career as a lawyer, Sarah worked as a congressional staffer in the Capitol Hill offices of U.S. Senator Bob Graham of Florida and U.S. Representative Jim Moran of Virginia, where she focused on Finance and Appropriations Committee matters.

 Examples of Sarah’s experience include: